Tencent/sluaunreal/README.md

 ### Performance

-unit in second, 1,000,000 call to c++ interface from lua, compared reflection and cppbinding, (both reflection and cppbinding support by slua-unreal).
+unit in second, 1,000,000 calls to C++ interface from Lua, compared reflection and cppbinding, (both reflection and cppbinding are supported by slua-unreal).

-Test on MacOSX, Unreal 4.18 develop building, CPU i7 4GHz, test case can be found in TestPerf.lua
+Test on MacOSX, Unreal 4.18 develop building, CPU i7 4GHz, test cases can be found in TestPerf.lua

+Without the time spent on gc alloc, the blueprint reflection-based approach is twice as fast as the one using static code generation, while CppBinding is an order of magnitude faster than reflection.

 |                                                              | 蓝图反射方法(Reflection) | CppBinding方法(CppBinding) |
 | ------------------------------------------------------------ | ------------------------ | -------------------------- |